kevopoulosk/Parametric-kernel-based-DMD-using-deep-learning/README.md

 ### Heat Equation

 The snapshot data for the pLANDO training in this case are generated with the finite element method (FEM).
-The implementation of the finite element simulation is based on open source [FreeFEM](https://freefem.org/) software.
+The implementation of the finite element simulation is based on the open source software [FreeFEM](https://freefem.org/).

 To generate the numerical data, please run the `Data_Generation.py`, `Heat_problem_thesis.edp`, and `Data_Preprocessing.py` files in that order.
 Subsequently, pLANDO can be employed to approximate the parametric dynamics of this system with the `Experiments_DiffTimes.py` file.